 Changes to Energy Rebate Reporting Requirements: California, Washington, and Oregon to Require Metering by 2024

 In an effort to improve transparency and accuracy in credit generation, energy rebate programs along the West Coast will soon require metering for electric forklifts.
 These changes will go into effect as early as fall 2023 and will impact electric forklift owners who have previously used the calculated methodology to estimate their credit generation.
+This article explains the changes that will be coming to energy rebate programs (also known as low carbon fuel programs) in California, Oregon, and Washington, and how EV fleet owners can prepare for the new reporting requirements.

 Changes to Reporting Requirements For Electric Forklift